 Monday - Friday 10.00am - 12.00pm

-Details of the latest volunteering opportunities available can be found in our weekly newsletter which is sent to all members every Thursday.
+Details of the latest volunteering opportunities available can be found in our weekly newsletter, which is sent to members who have opted to receive it, every Thursday.
 If you need any help choosing a project, e-mail email@example.com or visit our office to speak with a member of staff.

 For a full list of your rights and responsibilities as a volunteer, have a look at our volunteer policy